Linuxfabrik/monitoring-plugins/check-plugins/rocketchat-version/README.rst

 .. code-block:: text

-    usage: rocketchat-version [-h] [-V] [--always-ok]
+    usage: rocketchat-version [-h] [-V] [--always-ok] [--check-major]
-                              [--cache-expire CACHE_EXPIRE] [--insecure]
+                              [--check-minor] [--check-patch] [--insecure]
-                              [--no-proxy] -p PASSWORD [--timeout TIMEOUT]
+                              [--no-proxy] [--offset-eol OFFSET_EOL] -p PASSWORD
-                              [--url URL] --username USERNAME
+                              [--timeout TIMEOUT] [--url URL] --username USERNAME

-    This plugin lets you track if server updates are available.
-Requires a user with strong password and "view-statistics" permission (only).
+    Tracks if Rocket.Chat is EOL.

     options:
       -h, --help            show this help message and exit -V, --version         show program's version number and exit --always-ok           Always returns OK.
-      --cache-expire CACHE_EXPIRE
-                            The amount of time after which the update check cache expires, in hours.
-Default: 24
-      --insecure            This option explicitly allows to perform "insecure" SSL connections.
+      --check-major         Alert me when there is a new major release available, even if the current version of my product is not EOL.
+                            Example: Notify when I run v26 (not yet EOL) and v27 is available.
 Default: False
+      --check-minor         Alert me when there is a new major.minor release available, even if the current version of my product is not EOL.
+Example: Notify when I run v26.2 (not yet EOL) and v26.3 is available.
+Default: False --check-patch         Alert me when there is a new major.minor.patch release available, even if the current version of my product is not EOL.
+Example: Notify when I run v26.2.7 (not yet EOL) and v26.2.8 is available.
+Default: False --insecure            This option explicitly allows to perform "insecure" SSL connections.
+Default: False
       --no-proxy            Do not use a proxy.
+Default: False --offset-eol OFFSET_EOL
+                            Alert me n days before ("-30") or after an EOL date ("30" or "+30").
+Default: -30 days
-Default: False -p, --password PASSWORD
+      -p, --password PASSWORD
                             Rocket.Chat API password.
       --timeout TIMEOUT     Network timeout in seconds.
-Default: 3 (seconds) --url URL             Rocket.Chat API URL.
+Default: 8 (seconds) --url URL             Rocket.Chat API URL.
 Default:
                             http://localhost:3000/api/v1
       --username USERNAME   Rocket.Chat API username.
 Default: rocket-stats